InterDigitalInc/CompressAI-Vision/docs/source/installation.rst

 While in the activated virtualenv, run one of the ``install_*.bash`` bash scripts in `bash/ <https://github.com/InterDigitalInc/CompressAI-Vision/tree/main/bash>`_

-Please, take a look at one of the scripts; it will install the following software stack:
+The script will install the following software stack:

 - `PyTorch <https://pytorch.org/>`_
 - `CompressAI <https://interdigitalinc.github.io/CompressAI>`_